bkoprucu/berk/_posts/2024-10-05-Using-Lombok-wisely.md

 Whether Lombok can be considered a language extension depends on the perspective; it brings visible syntax changes, but the actual capabilities of the language remains the same.

-## Is the improvement mainly visual?
+## Is the improvement only visual?

 Are we introducing a Lombok annotation because it makes the code look tidy, or is the design exactly the way we want as well?
 After all, we're still responsible from the hidden code it generates.